pptemp

 - formats the result as one output line

-- sleeps for the configured delay before the next sample
+- sleeps for the configured interval before the next sample

 pptemp